raumsie/lru-cache/README.md

 Because the read methods take only a *shared* read lock, any number of threads can read simultaneously, whereas `Collections.synchronizedMap(...)` serializes **every** operation behind one monitor.

-### An honest caveat the benchmark makes explicit

-The shared-read-lock advantage is **not** free, and it does **not** show up for a bare map lookup.
-A `ReentrantReadWriteLock` read acquisition CASes a shared internal counter, so under contention many readers bounce that cache line; for a nanosecond-scale critical section this overhead is larger than an (uncontended/biased) monitor's.
-The benchmark therefore reports two
-sub-results:

-- **2a — bare lookup (`work=0`):** the read lock is actually *slower* (~0.5x).
-This is expected
-  and correct; a read/write lock is the wrong tool when the read does almost nothing.
-- **2b — realistic read (`work=250`):** once each read does even sub-microsecond real work on the value under the lock (validation, deserialization, computing a view — modeled by `read(k, fn)`), the read lock lets all threads proceed in parallel and beats the monitor by **~5–6x**.

-Demonstrating *when* a read/write lock helps — and when it hurts — is the point, and is more defensible than a single cherry-picked number.

 ## API